 This year we also used Learning to Use My Bible curriculum because I wanted my kids to understand how to take a part a verse and locate it in their Bibles.
 We just started this, but we are all loving it and they are learning so much.
 Most Bible curriculum just tells you about the stories in the Bible, so I was excited to change it up this year.

 This last one isn’t a complete curriculum, though it does cover the entire Bible, but my kids love it so much I had to include it.
 It’s the What’s in the Bible DVD series.
 We seriously own them all plus the Christmas DVD and I often use them along with our Bible curriculum, but honestly my kids just watch them for fun.
 Not only do these shows make my kids laugh out loud, but they teach them so much.
 Even I learn when I watch them with my kids.

 Share with me in the comments below what your family has used and loved.
-If you missed the last 4 post to this series I have covered Preschool, Kindergarten, Math, and History.
-Come back next week to see what we have used and loved for Art.
+If you have missed any of the other posts to this series I have covered Preschool, Kindergarten, Math, History, Science, Character Education, Art, and Language Arts.
+If you would rather see all my favorites on one page you can check out my Amazon Influencer page for all my favs!
 If you don’t want to miss my posts you can sign up in the top right hand corner.
 My newsletter goes out on Fridays!